 1970 – Jack Walker died suddenly.
 Elsie Tanner married Alan Howard.
 Minnie Caldwell was held hostage by American army sergeant Joe Donnelli, who confessed to killing Steve Tanner, Elsie’s previous husband, and then shot himself.

-1971 – Ken Barlow’s wife Valerie electrocuted herself with a hairdryer.
+1971 – Ken Barlow’s wife Valerie (pictured below) electrocuted herself with a hairdryer.
 Hilda and Stan Ogden bought a colour television set – only to have it repossessed in a fortnight by the finance company.

 1972 – Emily married Ernest Bishop with Mavis as her bridesmaid.
 Hilda Ogden ended her Stan’s affair with “her at number 19 Inkerman Street”.
 Viewers in New York were finally treated to the series.